 Copenhagen has a huge range of things to see and do, both in and out of the city.
 In this post, I will tell you some of the top things to do that I experienced during my visit.
 There is also the option to venture out of the city to some of the neighbouring towns and cities for various other attractions.

 When visiting consider using a Copenhagen Card to save money on attractions (assuming you do lots).
 I recommend doing your research before you visit and decide what takes your fancy and also whether you will be doing enough to justify the Copenhagen Card.
-You may also like my detailed post: City Breaks: Guide to Copenhagen in 24-72 Hours.
+You may also like my detailed post: Travel Guide to Copenhagen.

 Here are 13 top things to see and do in Copenhagen.

 Christiansborg Palace is a palace and government building, which it is used by the Danish Monarch and also the Danish Government, and has various areas that are available to visit.

 During my stay I visited the Royal Reception Rooms, which allows you to explore 19 stunning areas in the palace.
 A few of the rooms which I particularly liked, include The Throne Room, The Dining Hall, The Queens Library, The Velvet Room and The incredible Great Hall.
 I found the Great Hall particularly impressive which has tapestries hanging off the walls showing the history of Denmark, as well as stunning chandeliers, and other grand architectural details.
 The Great Hall is sometimes used for events such as state visits, banquets and receptions.
 I found the Royal Reception Rooms to be a fantastic attraction and would highly recommend it during your visit.

 Also possible to visit is the Royal Kitchen, The Ruins and Royal Stables.